shadowsocks/shadowsocks/README.md

 Encryption
 ------------

+Default encryption method table, which is not secure, is not recommended.
+Please use "aes-256-cfb" or "bf-cfb". "rc4" is not secure, either, please don't use it.

+List of all encryption methods:

+- aes-128-cfb
+- aes-192-cfb
+- aes-256-cfb
+- bf-cfb
+- camellia-128-cfb
+- camellia-192-cfb
+- camellia-256-cfb
+- cast5-cfb
+- des-cfb
+- idea-cfb
+- rc2-cfb
+- rc4
+- seed-cfb
+- table

-If you want to use non-default encryption method like "bf-cfb", please install [M2Crypto](http://chandlerproject.org/Projects/MeTooCrypto).
+If you want to use encryption method other than "table", please install [M2Crypto](http://chandlerproject.org/Projects/MeTooCrypto).

 Ubuntu: